ark1375/K-modem_Optimization/README.md

 4. **Installing NetBeans** _optional_
-Installing the NetBeans is optional but recommended.
+Installing Apache NetBeans is optional but recommended.
 Download and install NetBeans using [this link](https://netbeans.apache.org/download/index.html).<br>

-    **_Note:_** While installing the NetBeans, you will encounter a field in which you need to pass in the directory you installed JDK in.
+    **_Note:_** While installing NetBeans, you will encounter a field in which you need to pass in the directory you installed JDK in.
 If you installed JDK correctly, this field should be filled automatically.
-If not, close the setup, follow the instructions provided in the last paragraph of _Installing JDK_ and run the setup again.
+If not, cancel the installation, follow the instructions provided in the last paragraph of _Installing JDK_ and run the setup again.
     <br><br>

 ### Setup the Project<br>